-Commissioned by the Museum of London and launched in 2003, Graeme Miller’s LINKED is a radio installation installed on lampposts across 3 miles of East London.
-It broadcasts the stories and voices of 60+ people affected by the creation of the M11 Link Rd in the 1990s which involved the demolition of over 400 buildings amid dramatic and passionate protest.
+LINKED is a radio installation/sound walk installed on lampposts across 3 miles of East London, a response to the creation of the M11 Link Rd in the 1990s which involved the demolition of over 400 buildings.

 Open days coming up